MBA - Triple Accredited| Master Of Business Administration Skip to main content

 This experience will also give you the ability to make a value judgement on research presented at managerial level in the workplace.

-• Have at least SIX years of working experience after obtaining the qualification mentioned in the first bullet point, of which at least THREE years should have been in a management or a related professional position.
+• Have at least 6 years of working experience after obtaining the qualification mentioned in the first bullet point, of which at least 3 years should have been in a management or a related professional position.

 • Submit a comprehensive CV, indicating, in detail, areas of responsibility in the work environment as well as activities outside the work environment.

-• Provide us with at least two references (typically current or former line heads) who can testify about your managerial or related professional abilities.
+• Provide Stellenbosch Business School with the names and contact details at least two persons (typically current or former line heads) who can testify about the candidate's managerial or related professional abilities.
+These persons will be asked to give a detailed personal reference of the candidate on forms that can be download from the application form.

 With our MBA, a transformative learning experience awaits you – particularly if you see your future self as a leader, manager, specialist, or entrepreneur.
 This triple accredited MBA with its strong focus on responsible leadership has been designed to transform you into an exceptional decision maker, strategic thinker, effective communicator, and steward of society.